 Our theoretical considerations on the processing of voice naturalness call for investigations of its time-course and underlying brain mechanisms – relative to authenticity assessment but also to other voice characteristics.
 Initial evidence suggests that voice naturalness affects the brain response as early as 200 ms after voice onset and interacts with the processing of vocal emotions [99–101].
 Comparably early effects have been found for authenticity assessments [86,102,103].
 Although the interpretability of these findings is limited due to the potential influence of acoustic confounds, they suggest that naturalness and authenticity assessments both are fast and fundamental parts of voice perception.
 However, electrophysiological insights directly comparing the time-course of naturalness and authenticity are elusive, as is their interplay with impressions of age, gender, or personality traits.
 A recent EEG study suggests that many first impressions formed from voices are highly intercorrelated [8], but for naturalness we are currently limited to behavioral data that point towards interactions with age, gender, and emotion perception [60,63,74].
 In a broad sense, naturalness impressions are always formed against a specific context, whether that context refers to the voice itself or the properties of the interaction.
-Accordingly, if the same voice is assessed in an all-human or HMI context could make a crucial difference.
+Accordingly, whether the same voice is assessed in an all-human or human-machine interaction context could make a crucial difference.

 In that vein, while this article focuses on understanding naturalness in voices from an interdisciplinary perspective, we wish to emphasize the multisensory perspective of naturalness research.
 In fact, substantial research in the domain of faces has compared the perceived naturalness or realism of synthesized versus real faces (for a systematic review and meta-analysis, see [104]).
 Recent research even demonstrated conditions in which synthesized faces can be perceived as more human than genuine human faces.
 Moreover, an attempt to identify the visual features that trigger such a paradoxical facial “hyperrealism” effect suggested contributions of typicality, familiarity, attractiveness and low memorability [105].
-Although this interpretation was based on qualitative reports and requires converging evidence, it seems clear how such research can inspire systematic search for commonalities or differences between mechanisms that trigger voice or face naturalness.
+Although this interpretation was based on qualitative reports and requires converging evidence, such research can inspire the systematic search for commonalities or differences between mechanisms that trigger judgments of voice or face naturalness.
 Ultimately, we believe that naturalness research should also systematically consider interactions between vocal and visual aspects of naturalness in combination.
 Indeed, accumulating evidence suggests a complex interplay of visual appearance, vocal features, behavior and the interactional context for the acceptance of virtual agents [28,31–33,106–113].

 Beyond humans, vocalizations are abundant in the animal kingdom.
 Many animals can manipulate and adapt their vocal calls to specific situations or needs.
 For instance, birds living in urban environments modify their song in frequency or amplitude, to avoid masking by constant anthropogenic noise [114].
-While this reduces risk of not being heard by conspecifics, the degree to which such urban-induced changes to natural patterns of vocalization may have other consequences to communication seems unclear at present.
+While this reduces the risk of not being heard by conspecifics, the degree to which such urban-induced changes to natural patterns of vocalization may have other consequences to communication seems unclear at present.
 We imagine that, with appropriate adaptations, the present taxonomy could be useful to promote an understanding of animal voice naturalness as well.